sonifloyd/Array-program/README.md

 Yes.
 # Difference between method Overloading and Overriding.
 Method Overloading	                                             Method Overriding
-1) Method overloading increases the readability of the program.
+1) Method overloading increases the redability of the program.
 Method overriding provides the specific implementation of                                                                       the method that is already provided by its superclass.
 2) Method overloading occurs within the class.
-Method overriding occurs in two classes that have IS-A relationship between them.
+Method overriding occurs in two classes that have IS-A relationship                                                            between them
 3) In this case, the parameters must be different.
 In this case, the parameters must be the same.
 4) return type may or may no be same                                Return type must be same
 # Can we override the private methods?